Chan-Li/MDL-model/README.md

 # Requirements
 Python 3.8
 # Some instructions:
-- The training folder contains the models used in the main text and supplementary materials, including the 1L1P MDL, 1L2P MDL, SVD, and two-factor low rank decomposition, two training datasets are considered (note that you have to upload the datasets yourself).
+- The training folder contains the models used in the main text and supplementary materials, including the 1L1P MDL, 1L2P MDL, SVD, and two-factor low-rank decomposition, two training datasets are considered (note that you have to upload the datasets yourself).
 - The analysis folder contains the mean-field analysis of MDL (online dynamics) and the Gaussian-mixture task of MDL (1L2P) which generates the Figure 1 in the main text.
 # Acknowledgement
 [THE MNIST DATABASE of handwritten digits](http://yann.lecun.com/exdb/mnist/).